makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:
 - The Lockstake Engine will be initialized.
 This requires a number of subactions:
   - Activate a new MKROSM.
   - Activate a new VoteDelegateFactory contract.
   - Initialize the Lockstake Engine farm in the Flapper.
-	- Reduce the Splitter burn rate.
+  - Update Smart Burn Engine parameters.
   - Initialize the Lockstake Engine and borrowing facility.
   - The Airdrop Multisig for Early Bird Rewards will be funded with newly minted SKY tokens.
 - Debt Ceilings for the now defunct Monetalis vaults will be set to 0.
 - A Pinwheel DAO Resolution with the hash [QmYJUvw5xbAJmJknG2xUKDLe424JSTWQQhbJCnucRRjUv7](https://ipfs.io/ipfs/QmYJUvw5xbAJmJknG2xUKDLe424JSTWQQhbJCnucRRjUv7) will be approved.
 - The Aave-SparkLend Revenue Share payment for Q3 2024 will be distributed.